coral-xyz/anchor/docs/src/pages/docs/events.md

 ## Consuming Events

-To test our program, we'll build a test client that will be able to consume the events.
+To test our program, we will build a test client that will be able to consume the events.
 The structure for doing this is essentially:
 ```javascript
     // ...
     let listener = null;